-- SRS), and the Quality Assurance Agency's Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (FHEQ). - Level I Intermediate Level.
-Equivalent to undergraduate year 2, mapped to level 5 as outlined in the OfS SRS and FHEQ. - Level H Honours Level.
-Equivalent to undergraduate year 3, mapped to level 6 as outlined in the OfS SRS and FHEQ. - Level M Masters Level.
-Mapped to level 7 as outlined in the OfS SRS and FHEQ. - Level D Doctoral Level.
-Mapped to level 8 as outlined in the OfS SRS and FHEQ. - 6.1.2 (f) Only one level may be assigned to a module, although there may be occasions when it is possible for some or all of the content to be delivered in common for modules at different levels.
+- Level 3/4/H Honours Level Equivalent to undergraduate year 3 - Level M Masters Level - Level D Doctoral Level - 6.1.2 (f) Only one level may be assigned to a module, although there may be occasions when it is possible for some or all of the content to be delivered in common for modules at different levels.
 In these instances, the modules will be clearly differentiated by separate learning outcomes and either separate assessment or the same assessment but with the application of separate marking criteria, and will also be identified by separate module code numbers. - 6.1.2 (g2) The credit values of modules shall be expressed in multiples of 10 credits up to a maximum of 60 credits, unless otherwise permitted by the Senate or under delegated authority.
 As exceptions to this clause: study undertaken as a year abroad / year in industry may be defined in terms of a single module of 120 credits.
 Module credits should normally be split evenly between semesters. - 6.1.2 (h) All modules shall have a module specification which shall include: the Principal Academic Unit (PAU); its title, code number, level, and credit value; the programmes on which this module is available; any pre-requisites, co-requisites and / or prohibited combinations; the form of delivery and the term(s) in which it is delivered; an overview of the content; the learning outcomes; and the means of assessment. - 6.1.2 (i) A pre-requisite module is a module that a student must have taken in a previous academic session in order to be eligible to register on the later, higher-level module.
 A pre-requisite module does not, by definition, need to be passed, rather, it needs to have been attempted.
 Should a Principal Academic Unit (PAU) want to make it a requirement of a particular module that it must be passed (for example, this might be necessary because the knowledge cannot be obtained elsewhere during the year, failure of the module will have detrimental effect on further study, or is required for Professional Accreditation purposes), they can do so by noting this on the programme specification and module specification. - 6.1.2 (j) Co-requisite modules are modules on which students have to register in the same academic session (i.e., a student cannot be registered on one without the other).
 A co-requisite module does not, by definition, need to be passed, rather, it needs to have been attempted.
-Should a Principal Academic Unit (PAU) want to make it a requirement of a particular module that it must be passed, they can do so by noting this on the programme specification and module specification.
+Should a Principal Academic Unit (PAU) want to make it a requirement of a particular module that it must be passed, they can do so by noting this on the programme specification and module specification. - 6.1.2 (k) Students may substitute modules undertaken during a semester abroad at an overseas institution for University of Birmingham (UoB) modules.
+Such modules shall